Cray-HPE/docs-csm/operations/rack_resiliency/Manage_Critical_Services.md

 ```

 In the above command, replace <name-of-the-critical-service> with the name of critical service to be verified
-and <name-of-the-service> with the correct namespace in which its configured.
+and <namespace-of-the-service> with the correct namespace in which its configured.

 If the service is configured, proceed to the next step.